Wicklow: Transport

-Bus Éireann, I.P Passenger Services Ltd (trading as Wexford Bus) and Irish Rail all operate to and through the town.
-Bus Éireann provides an hourly which is half-hourly at peak-time service to Dublin City Centre and Airport.
-Also a service is operated twice daily to Arklow via Rathdrum.
-Wexford Bus operates 9 services to Dublin and 10 from Dublin each day.
-Wexford Bus' services are one hour each way, some 30 mins shorter than the Bus Eireann service.
+Wexford Bus operates ten services to Dublin airport and up to twelve from Dublin airport each day.
+Both services are via Dublin city center.
+Wexford Bus's services are one hour each way to Dublin city center, some 30 mins shorter than the Bus Eireann service.
 However they do not go through the town, dropping passengers at the Grand Hotel before continuing on to Arklow.